Jonathan Toews and Other NHL Hockey Players From UND

-The University of North Dakota men's hockey team have won seven National Collegiate Athletic Association (NCAA) Division I Championships.
-They have made 21 total appearances in the NCAA tournament Frozen Four (including 2015).
+The University of North Dakota men's hockey team have won eight National Collegiate Athletic Association (NCAA) Division I Championships.
+They have made 22 total appearances in the NCAA tournament Frozen Four.

 Jonathan Toews was born in 1988 in Winnipeg, Manitoba.
 He is currently the team captain for the Chicago Blackhawks.
 At 22, he was the youngest team captain in the NHL.
 The Blackhawks won the 2010 Stanley Cup against the Philadelphia Flyers.
 Toews was named MVP of the championship series.